eunwooim/Tensorflow-Speech-Recognition-Challenge/README.md

 <br>
 Solution for the information loss is __Short Time Fourier Transform(STFT)__.
 It computes several FFT at different time intervals so that it can preserve time informations.
 <br>
-The different intervals at which we perform the Fourier Transform is given by the frame size, and we call it __Window__
+The different intervals at which we perform the Fourier Transform is given by the frame size, and we call it __Window__.

 ## [Signal Processing](https://github.com/imeunu/Capstone_PBL/tree/main/Signal_Processing)
 Erase Power Frequency and background noise